Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 | sample yield | failed prep or biased capture | inspect cells per donor, fraction, and disease group |
 | assay type | scRNA-seq versus snRNA-seq differs biologically and technically | keep as metadata and use in sensitivity analysis |

 For scRNA-seq, I would start with a low-gene filter around 200 genes, review mitochondrial percentage around 15-25 percent, and remove extreme high-gene or high-UMI cells only after checking whether they are true doublets.
 For snRNA-seq, mitochondrial percentage is less informative, intronic/nuclear signal matters more, and thresholds can be lower or shifted by chemistry.
-I would never copy scRNA-seq thresholds blindly onto snRNA-seq.

 Primary dataset example: